zhenyuli1216/NYC2015SEP_Taxi/README.md

 analyze September 2015 green taxi data and come up with recommendations for the taxi companies Credit to: Zhenyu Li, Katie Wu, Franco Lombardi

-“I declare that all work submitted for final exam in this report is our own work and does not involve plagiarism or collaboration outside of our own team.
-I also declare that we have not discussed the problems and solutions with anyone.”
 Task 1:

 The file contains 21 columns and 1,494,926 rows.
 The 21 different attributes are: